DataBiosphere/terra-cli/CONTRIBUTING.md

 To publish a new image to GCR:
 1. Build the image (see above).
 2. Push it to GCR.
+(See output of build command for local image tag.)
     ```
     > ./gradlew publishDockerImage -PdockerLocalImageTag=b5fdce0